lfortran/lfortran/doc/src/asr/asr.md

     | Interactive     --   Yes        Unspecified
     | Intrinsic       --   Yes        Unspecified
 ```
-- **External Yes**: the symbol's implementation is not part of ASR, the
+- **External Yes**: the symbol's implementation is not part of ASR; the
 symbol is just an interface (e.g., subroutine/function interface, or variable
 marked as external, not allocated by this ASR).
 - **External No**:  the symbol's implementation is part of ASR (e.g.,
 subroutine/function body is included, variables must be allocated).
-- **abi=Source**: The symbol's implementation is included in ASR, the backend is
+- **abi=Source**: The symbol's implementation is included in ASR, and the backend is
 free to use any ABI it wants (it might also decide to inline or eliminate
 the code in optimizations).
 - **abi=LFortranModule/GFortranModule/BindC**: the symbol's implementation is
 stored as machine code in some object file that must be linked in.
 It
-uses the specified ABI (one of LFortran module, GFortran module or C ABI).
+uses the specified ABI (one of the LFortran modules, GFortran module, or C ABI).
 An interface that uses `iso_c_binding` and `bind(c)` is represented using
 abi=BindC.
 - **abi=BindPython**: the symbol's implementation is